Advisor Profiles (OSSC)

 Ty Walkland

-Ty is a Doctoral candidate in the Department of Curriculum, Teaching & Learning (CTL) whose SSHRC-funded dissertation research explores critical and holistic approaches to school-based drug education.
-Before pursuing full-time graduate studies, Ty taught secondary English, Social Science, and Special Education for the Simcoe County District School Board.
-He still teaches high school occasionally and continues to lead workshops across the province that support education workers to meet the needs of diverse youth and families.
+Ty is a Doctoral candidate in the Department of Curriculum, Teaching & Learning (CTL) whose SSHRC-funded dissertation research explores critical and care-centred approaches to school-based drug education, as well as collaborative, participatory, and arts-shaped inquiries among youth and educators more broadly.
+Before pursuing full-time graduate studies, Ty taught secondary English, Social Science, and Special Education north of Toronto.
+He's also a writing instructor working alongside undergraduates at the New College Writing Centre.
 As a lead research assistant for Addressing Injustices, a critical practitioner research project that involves students and teachers co-creating social justice curriculum, Ty has presented numerous papers at international conferences, co-authored academic journal articles and book chapters, and developed curriculum for youth and teachers.
-He can support students as they prepare academic presentations and publications, comprehensive exams and theses, course projects, and professional portfolios for teaching and academic job markets.
+He can offer feedback and guidance as folks prepare academic presentations and publications, comprehensive exams and theses, course projects, and professional portfolios for teaching and academic job markets.

 Ximena Martinez Trabucco

-Ximena is a Doctoral candidate in the Department of Social Justice Education and in the Environmental Collaborative Specialization.
-Ximena has extensively worked in intercultural and multicultural spaces, with minoritized and marginalized population.
-Her research addresses the coloniality of environmentalism and the representation of indigenous peoples within it.
+Ximena obtained her PhD in the Department of Social Justice Education and in the Environmental Collaborative Specialization.
+Ximena has extensively worked in intercultural and multicultural spaces with minoritized and marginalized populations.
+Her research addresses the coloniality of environmentalism and the representation of indigenous peoples in the context of Latin America, being the Andes her particular site of research.
 Part of her work in the area of education relate to play, learning and emotions.
 Her scholarship is informed by anti-racism values and holds a decolonial approach.
 Ximena has a strong background in qualitative research methodologies with emphasis on ethnographic techniques.
-As an experienced classroom teacher, Ximena is great helping to shape and organize ideas for assignments and research purposes.
-Ximena is an international graduate student.
-She speaks English and Spanish and is also happy to respond questions related to health care, childcare, university resources, OISE graduate students administrative matters and doubts about living in Toronto.
+As an experienced classroom teacher, Ximena provides support for students who need to shape and organize ideas for assignments and research purposes.
+Ximena speaks English and Spanish and is also happy to respond questions related to health care, childcare, university resources, OISE graduate students administrative matters and doubts about living in Toronto.